jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 They seek to dissolve the Imperial Cult pantheon and establish their own Burrueist Cult.
 The title "first among equals" is to be stripped from Iazus.
 Then Burrue will become the head of the pantheon - "first" but not "among equals" - with the other five being subordinated to Burrue.

 Their signal to launch their secession is the first full moon of 190 YE, a year from now.
 This will be the 26th of Askonos, 190 YE.
-The King Typhen Maphelius of Fair Island is already part of the Synomachos.
-Khagan Anim Beldek of Westerwood will be usurped by Chieftain Tosir Arakzan, and the council of Ashfallen Tribes in Valorgale will be overthrown by the Pataf Tribe.
+The King Typhen lin Maphelius of Fair Island is already part of the Synomachos.
+Khagan Anim lim Beldek of Westerwood will be usurped by Chieftain Tosir lim Arakzan, and the council of Ashfallen Tribes in Valorgale will be overthrown by the Pataf Tribe.
 Once power has been consolidated in these three provinces, the next phase of the plan is to invade the rest of Conliah.

 The secret symbol of the Synomachos is a twelve-pointed sun.